Next Start

 Where Is the O2 Sensor Located?

-The O2 sensor can be found within the exhaust manifold, which is connected to the engine and helps collect emissions.
-The manifold receives the mixture of air and fuel from engine cylinders.
+The oxygen sensor in a car can be found within the exhaust manifold, which is connected to the engine and helps collect emissions.
+The manifold receives a mixture of air and fuel from engine cylinders.

 Warning Signs of a Failing O2 Sensor